simulacrumb-glm/shellgame/README.md

 Gas is managed for CVM so that winning and losing guesses cost the same in the wallet.

-If guess is correct, 3 cfx is returned and a new random number is generated and stored
+If guess is correct, 3 cfx is returned and a new random number is generated and stored as meaningful variable

-If guess is not correct, nothing is returned and a new random number is generated but not stored
+If guess is not correct, 1 wei is returned and a new random number is generated and stored as non-meaningful variable

 retrieve() is public for testing, make private or admin only if deployed to mainnet